datatrail-jhu/01_chromebookintro/manuscript/00_what_is_a_chromebook.md

 # What is a Chromebook?

-This course is part of the ["Chromebook Data Science"](http://jhudatascience.org/chromebookdatascience/) series of courses.
+This course is part of the ["Chromebook Data Science"](http://jhudatascience.org/chromebookdatascience/) Course Set; however, it is not a required course in this Course Set.
+While not required for completion of the Chromebook Data Science course set on Leanpub, it may be very helpful to you!
+It's not required because you don't *need* a Chromebook to complete the courses.
+The only requirement for all of these courses is an Internet browser and connection to the web.
+However, *if* you have a Chromebook and want to get better acquainted with how it works, this course is for you!

 [Chromebooks](https://www.google.com/chromebook/) are a very specific type of computer produced by Google.
 Chromebooks aren't exactly like normal computers and they have a few unique characteristics:

 * They are usually [very cheap](https://www.google.com/chromebook/find-yours/)
 * They are designed mostly to use the web